Can You Remove Someone’s Name From A Mortgage Without Refinancing?

 Note: Selling the house is another obvious way to remove both people’s names from a mortgage, but if one party wants to stay in the house, you’ll need to look at alternatives.

 Refinancing may be the most straightforward way to remove someone’s name from a mortgage, but you may want or need to avoid that option.
-The main reason many people need alternatives to a refinance when looking to remove someone’s name from a mortgage is that they’re not confident they can qualify for a new loan all on their own.
-Previously, the lender looked at you and your co-borrower or cosigner as a package deal to meet the minimum refinance requirements.
-Refinancing would require the lender to evaluate your criteria alone to handle the mortgage payments.
+The main reason many people need alternatives to a refinance when looking to remove someone’s name from a mortgage is that they’re not confident they can qualify for a new loan with only their income and credit profile.
+Previously, the lender looked at both you and your co-borrower or cosigner to meet the minimum refinance requirements.

 Taking a name off a mortgage vs. taking a name off a title